-Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detections MCL PHG (MCLG) Typical Source of Contaminant Sodium (ppm) (SEE PAGE 11) [Enter Date] [Enter No.] [Enter Range] None None Salt present in the water and is generally naturally occurring
+Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detections MCL PHG (MCLG) Typical Source of Contaminant Sodium (ppm) [Enter [Enter None None Salt present in the SEE PAGES 11- 13 No.] Range] water and is generally naturally occurring Hardness (ppm) [Enter [Enter None None Sum of polyvalent SEE PAGES 11- 13 No.] Range] cations present in the water, generally magnesium and calcium, and are